francesmx/CV/README.md

 * bringing people together / facilitating human connection
 * classical music, esp. learning an instrument / sharing favourite pieces / playing with others
 * children, encouraging their development, finding a way to balance work and parenting
-* startups / entrepreneurship / solving juicy problems
+* startups / entrepreneurship / solving juicy problems elegantly

 So I am potentially open to collaborations and opportunities associated with these.